moscajs/mosca/README.md

 #### MQTT Client Subscribe Flow

-With the same logics, a client subscribing to the Mosca Server to a specific topic will get notified everytime an element will be added through Ascoltatori.
+With the same logics, a client subscribing to Mosca for a specific topic will get notified everytime an element will be published in Ascoltatori.
 This is a Node.js MQTT client subscribing a topic.

 ```javascript
 var mqtt = require('mqtt')